hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-method-of-delivery-intro.md

 **Each Observation must have:**

 1.  a status
-1.  a SNOMED code which tells you what was recorded.
+1.  a SNOMED code (indicating what was recorded)
 1.  a subject (Patient)
-1.  a time indicating when the details was recorded
+1.  a time (indicating when the details were recorded)
-1.	a performer detailing who has recorded the details.
+1.	a performer (detailing who has recorded the details)
-1.  a CodableConcept representation of the Types reported.
-Applicable types are defined in the ValueSet: http://hl7.org.au/fhir/ch/v1/ValueSet/type-of-birth-snomed
+1.  a CodeableConcept representation of the birth types reported (Applicable types are defined in the ValueSet: http://hl7.org.au/fhir/ch/v1/ValueSet/ncdhc-type-of-birth-1 )

-**Profile specific implementation guidance:**

-* To be added

 #### Examples